jozuenoon/rest-api/README.md

 * add Dockerfile,
 * write helm chart for K8S deployment,
 * configure TLS if it's not terminated on LB or Ingress,
-* add more options for configuration.
+* add more options for configuration,
+* list payments pagination,